 Understand and Extend

-property.
-The rest is (a) a constructor and (b) some static helpers to get the PublishedContentType
+The model includes a constructor and static helpers to fetch the content type (PublishedContentType

 In Umbraco v14, the traditional .NET Inheritance feature has been removed.
 Instead, properties are inherited through Composition, allowing for greater flexibility in managing content types.